python/typing_extensions/README.md

   caching bug was fixed in 3.10.1/3.9.8.
 The `typing_extensions` version flattens and deduplicates parameters on all Python versions, and the caching bug is also fixed on all versions.
+- `NewType` has been in the `typing` module since Python 3.5.2, but user-defined `NewType`s are only pickleable on Python 3.10+.
+  `typing_extensions.NewType` backports this feature to all Python versions.

 There are a few types whose interface was modified between different versions of typing.
 For example, `typing.Sequence` was modified to